-Researchers have demonstrated a , , made from a called .
+Researchers have demonstrated a switch, analogous to a transistor, made from a single molecule called fullerene.

 By using a carefully tuned laser pulse, the researchers are able to use fullerene to switch the path of an incoming electron in a predictable way.